mmlevinson/hyperComponents/src/content/docs/about/background.md

 5. Full support for modern browser side APIs for enhanced UX such as View Transitions, Intersection API, etc.

+ Serving html as a response to an XHR request is not a new concept.
+In fact, it dates to the origins of the REST API concept outlined by Roy Fielding in his PhD dissertation but rarely followed in modern web development.
+So the resurgence of hypermedia as a response to a server request is truely **'Back to the Future'**.
+The subject is too broad to cover here, so please review the [essays on hypermedia](https://htmx.org/essays/) on the [htmx web site](https://htmx.org/) and download/purchase the [Hypermedia Systems](https://hypermedia.systems/) book for a comprehensive review.

 ### What are hyperComponents

-hyperComponents is an open source project initiated to address the need for pre-rolled, user interface components based on hypermedia transfers instead of data.
+hyperComponents is an new open source project initiated to address the need for pre-rolled, user interface components based on exchanges of hypermedia instead of data.
 In this library, hypermedia exchanges are facilitated principally by [HTMX](https://htmx.org/docs/).
 Client side user interactivity and event management is provided by [Hyperscript](https://hyperscript.org/).
 To preserve [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) for styling, [TailwindCSS](https://tailwindcss.com/) utility classes are used.

 hyperComponents are built with [Astro](https://astro.build/docs) because this tool is uniquely  straightforward for creating Web components and custom API endpoints in the same code base which is ideal for hypermedia exchanges.